-- 7.45 Examiners are allowed six weeks to examine a dissertation or thesis and to deliver a comprehensive report and their recommendation regarding the result to the NEC.
+- 7.46 Examiners for a master's degree are allowed four weeks and examiners for a doctoral degree have six weeks to examine a dissertation or thesis respectively and to deliver a comprehensive report and their recommendation regarding the result to the NEC.

-- 7.46 Examiners must compile their reports according to the CGS requirements, but their reports should include comments on the following, considering the requirements of the HEQSF set out in par.
-5.51:
+- 7.47 Examiners must compile their reports according to the CGS requirements, but their reports should include comments on the following, considering the requirements of the HEQSF set out in par.
+5.59:

 - a) Scientific and academic standard of research

 - i. research procedures and techniques

 - ii. methodology

 - iii. demarcation and scope of research

 - iv. theoretical substantiation

 - v. exploration of the literature

 - vi. grasp of the field of research

 - vii. footnotes and bibliography or reference list

 - b) Scientific and academic quality of processing and presentation

-- i. processing
+- processing

-- ii. presentation and analysis of data